qihaowang65/MotifRewiring/README.md

 ```bash
 main.exe [Motif Edge File] [Algorithm] [Rewired Pattern if Algorithm is 1] [Output File Name]
 ```
-For example, if the input file's name is "book.edge", we aim to perform homophily-oriented rewiring, and the output file should be book_rewire.txt, then we need to run
+For example, if the input file's name is 'book.edge', we aim to perform homophily-oriented rewiring, and the output file should be book_rewire.txt, then we need to run
 ```bash
 main.exe book.edge 2 book_rewire.txt
 ```